miraliahmadli/miraliahmadli/README.md

-### Hi there 👋
+### Hi there 👋 :azerbaijan:

-I am Software Engineer from Azerbaijan :azerbaijan: studying Computer Science and Mathematics in South Korea :kr:.
+I am Computer Science and Mathematics student at KAIST (Korea Advanced Institute of Science and Technology) :kr:.

 I love working on challenging problems and interested in Artificial Intelligence (especially ML, NLP, and CV), Distributed/Parallel Computing, and Quantitative Research.

-Previously interned as Software Engineer, which I developed some internal features, and ML / Research Engineer, which I worked on developing Deep Learning perception models for various Computer Vision tasks and implemented SOTA papers.
+Previously interned as Software Engineer, where I developed some internal features, and ML / Research Engineer, where I worked on developing Deep Learning perception models for various Computer Vision tasks and implemented SOTA papers.
 <!--
 **Currently working as:** Research Engineer Intern at [Seoul Robotics](https://www.seoulrobotics.org/).

-**Currently working on:** Computer Vision and Machine Learning.
+**Currently working on:** Computer Vision, Machine Learning, and Graph Theory.
 -->

 <a href="#">